Code4SA/static/README.md

 ## Adding new content

-To host a new repo, add the GitHub git URL (HTTPS version, not the ssh version) to the REPOS file and deploy.
+To host a new repo, add the GitHub git URL (HTTPS version, not the SSH version) to the REPOS file and deploy.

 ## How it works

 Dokku sees the Dockerfile and runs it.
-This builds a simple container which runs a lite version of nginx to do static hosting.
+This builds a simple container which runs a lite version of nginx to server static content off the filesystem.

-When the container launches, all the repos in REPOS are checked out locally and are available to the world.
+When the container launches, the repos in REPOS are cloned locally and made available to the world.

 # License